Ultimate Des Moines Real Estate Investing Guide for 2026

 Population Growth

-Population growth is a good indication of the strength or weakness of the region’s housing market.
-Flat or decelerating population growth is an indicator of a poor market with not enough buyers to validate your investment.
+Population increase is a strong gauge of the reliability or weakness of the area's housing market.
+Flat or decelerating population growth is a sign of a sluggish market with not a lot of buyers to validate your investment.

 Median Population Age